xclemence/Dependencies.Viewer/README.md

 ### Analysers

 Dependencies Viewer uses plugins to analyse an assembly.
-All plugins can be found in [*Depencies Analyser*][analyser-url] project.
+All plugins can be found in [*Dependencies Analyser*][analyser-url] project.
 You can change analyser from the settings view

 Dependencies Viewer supports:
 - Mono analyser